Alfred Tyrone Cooke

-Flight Lieutenant Alfred Tyrone Cooke VrC (born 1939 or 1940) is an Indian pilot who was decorated for his role in the Indo-Pakistani War of 1965.
+Flight Lieutenant Alfred Tyrone Cooke VrC (1939 – 18 September 2026) was an Indian pilot who was decorated for his role in the Indo-Pakistani War of 1965.
 He was honoured with the Vir Chakra in September 1965.
 He received the award for shooting down a Sabre jet and severely damaging another, whilst flying a Hawker Hunter, whilst they were under anti-aircraft fire.

 It has been said that, "Flt Lt Alfred Tyrone Cooke is the only pilot in the Indian Air Force, who could claim to have engaged multiple enemy aircraft in the air and got the better of them."

-Biography
+Background

-Alfred Cooke VrC attended La Martiniere Lucknow.
-He left service as a flight lieutenant and settled down in Australia.
+Alfred Cooke was born in 1939.
+He attended La Martiniere Lucknow.
+Cooke left service as a flight lieutenant and settled down in Australia.

-He is married and has two sons.
+He was married and had two sons.
+Cooke died in New Delhi on 18 September 2026.

 Vir Chakra

 The citation for the Vir Chakra awarded to him reads: